 Baby development at 6-7 months: what’s happening

-This is an exciting time for your baby.
-Her imagination comes alive now.
-She’s also better at remembering things, like her favourite people, toys and books.
+This is an exciting time.
+Your baby’s imagination comes alive now.
+And your baby is also better at remembering things, like favourite people, toys and books.

 Your baby’s emotions keep developing.
-Baby will let you know when he’s happy and sad and can also tell how you’re feeling by your tone of voice and the look on your face.
+Your baby will let you know when they’re happy and sad.
+You might notice that your baby will laugh and squeal when they’re happy or scream when they’re annoyed.
+Your baby can also tell how you’re feeling by your tone of voice and the look on your face.

-Your baby might show signs of strong attachment to family members or carers, and even prefer some toys and books to others.
-At the same time, you might see signs of separation anxiety or stranger anxiety.
-It might help you to know that separation anxiety and stranger anxiety are typical parts of a child’s development.
+Your baby might show signs of strong attachment to family members or carers and even prefer some toys and books to others.
+At the same time, you might see signs of separation anxiety or notice your baby is fearful of strangers.
+It might help to know that separation anxiety and fear of strangers are typical parts of children’s development.

 You might hear a lot of babbling from your baby.
-She might respond to her own name and stop when she hears you say ‘no’.
-She might also communicate with you using gestures – for example, she might put her arms up when she wants you to lift her up.
+Your baby might respond to their name and stop if they hear you say ‘no’.
+And your baby might communicate with you using gestures.
+For example, they might put their arms up when they want you to lift them up.

 You might have started feeding your baby solids.
-Your baby will let you know when he’s had enough to eat – often by waving his hand or turning his head away.
-When you’re feeding him, you might see the first signs of teeth.
+Your baby will let you know when they’ve had enough to eat, often by waving their hand or turning their head away.
+When you’re feeding your baby, you might see the first signs of teeth.

 Around this age your baby can roll both ways and might start to move around the house by commando crawling.
-She might even crawl using her hands and knees.
-If you hold her, she might be able to stand and bounce up and down.
+Your baby might even crawl using their hands and knees.
+If you hold your baby, they might be able to stand and bounce up and down.

-Your baby is learning all the time, often by putting things in his mouth or looking closely at what’s in his hand.
-He’ll bang and shake toys and try to grab blocks.
-When he can’t reach objects he wants, he’ll look to you for help.
+Your baby is learning all the time, often by putting things in their mouth or looking closely at what’s in their hand.
+Your baby probably bangs and shakes toys and tries to grab blocks.
+When your baby can’t reach objects they want, they look to you for help.

 At this age your baby might also:

-- sit up without help, sometimes using her arms for balance
+- sit up without help, sometimes using their hands for balance

-- pick up smaller objects and use her fingers to drag things towards herself
+- pick up smaller objects and use their fingers to drag things towards themselves

-- pat her own image in the mirror
+- pat their own image in the mirror

 - look for (and find!) partly hidden objects